Idelson-Mindo/Idelson-Mindo/README.md

 B.Sc Geographic Information Science at the Eduardo Mondlane University.

 👯 Let's Get in Touch:
-Find me on LinkedIn, always availabele to chat!
+Find me on LinkedIn, always available to chat!